capistrano/capistrano/documentation/getting-started/installation/index.markdown

 ### Usage in a Rails project

-Add the following lines to the Gemfile, to the group `:development` ideally.
+Add the following lines to the Gemfile to the `:development` group ideally.

 {% prism ruby %}
     group :development do